 With the allergy example, I was scared of the nose twinge, and my nervous system’s learned response to that fear was to trigger a deluge of snot.
 I just had to retrain my nervous system not to respond with fear to the twinge, and thus no snot.
 But other symptoms are multi-layered.

 My migraines, for example, were triggered by an intense fear of intense emotions, and then exacerbated by a fear of the pain.
 I followed every tip I came across to retrain my brain not to have migraines, but nothing helped until I started to recognize and address both the really strong emotions I was repressing and my fear of those emotions.
-Only then could I start to retrain my nervous system to not be afraid of the pain.
+Only then could I start to retrain my nervous system to not be afraid of and to not need the pain.

 Now, if I start to feel pain on the left side of my head, I can say “Oh.
 I’m angry for x,y, or z reason.
 I know I’m angry and it’s okay to be angry.
 I don’t need to feel this pain because I’m aware of the anger.”
 Mostly that works.